Periodontist in Seattle, WA

 What Is Periodontics?

 Recognizing when to see a periodontist is key to maintaining oral health.
-Periodontal issues often start small but can progress rapidly without intervention.
+Periodontal issues often start small but can progress rapidly without periodontal intervention.

 - Bleeding gums during brushing or flossing

-Persistent bad breath that won’t go away - Gum recession or a noticeable “pulling away” of the gums from your teeth
+- Gum recession or a noticeable “pulling away” of the gums from your teeth

-Swelling, redness, or tenderness in the gums
+- Swelling, redness, or tenderness in the gums

 Restore and protect your gums for a healthier smile.
 Let expert periodontal care stop gum disease and strengthen your foundation for lifelong oral health.